OBOFoundry/OBOFoundry.github.io/ontology/ecocore.md

 description: Ecocore is a community ontology for the concise and controlled description of ecological traits of organisms.
 domain: environment
 tags:
+  - ecological functions
-  - ecological functions, ecological interactions
+  - ecological interactions
 homepage: https://github.com/EcologicalSemantics/ecocore
 products:
   - id: ecocore.owl